Kudaes/Unwinder/README.md

 let desired_access: u32 = 0x1000;
 let inherit = 0i32;
 let pid = 20628i32;
-let handle: PVOID = unwinder::call_function!(open_process, desired_access, inherit, pid);
+let handle: *mut c_void = unwinder::call_function!(open_process, desired_access, inherit, pid);
 let handle: HANDLE = std::mem::transmute(handle);
 println!("Handle id: {:x}", handle.0);
 ```

-Notice that the macro returns a `PVOID` that can be directly converted to a `HANDLE` since both data types has the same size.
+Notice that the macro returns a `*mut c_void` that can be directly converted to a `HANDLE` since both data types has the same size.
 This allows to access to the value returned by `OpenProcess`, which is the new handle to the target process.

 ## Calling NtDelayExecution as indirect syscall